 - (1) Charles Darwin University (CDU) is committed to fostering a culture of personal and academic integrity, developing graduates with a strong sense of personal and professional ethics.
 Students and staff share the responsibility of creating an environment where academic honesty and independent learning are well understood and valued. - (2) The University will train its staff to provide consistent and coherent support to students in all matters related to academic integrity.
-CDU will prioritise the prevention of academic dishonesty by providing information and education so that every student understands their obligation to work independently and apply the required industry or professional standards in their assessments and broader education. - (3) Any form of cheating, plagiarism, collusion, or dishonesty, devalues the quality of learning for every student and undermines the academic standards of the University.
+CDU will prioritise the prevention of academic dishonesty by providing information and education so that every student understands their obligation to work independently and apply the required industry or professional standards in their assessments and broader education. - (3) Any form of cheating, plagiarism, collusion, inappropriate or unsanctioned use of generative artificial intelligence tools, or dishonesty devalues the quality of learning for every student and undermines the academic standards of the University.
 Allegations of academic misconduct will be taken seriously and dealt with fairly, consistently, and transparently.